kaiomurz/mlflow-framework/README.md

 #### _Objective_
-Build a _modular_ machine learning engineering framework based on ML Flow where a data scientist can supply through a YAML file the following:
+Build a modular machine learning engineering framework built on top of ML FLow that can
+- orchestrate training and hyperparameter tuning experiments
+- on various ML methods
+- using various cleaning and feature extraction pipelines.
+The modularity results from the ease with which the data scientist can add, remove, or swap out the various models, hyperparameter sets, or feature extraction pipelines by simply reconfiguring a YAML file.

+The framework then compares the best tuned model of each ML method and offers it up as a REST API.

+Such a framework could be useful to data scientists because of the ease with which the data science pipeline could be set up.
+It could also be useful to ML engineers who can orchestrate a periodic training and deployment cycle.

+__Details_
+The user can supply through a YAML file the following:
-- URI of data set
+- URI of data set and ML Flow tracking server
-- names of training functions for various models (stored in a single file)
+- names of training/cross-validation functions for various models stored in a designated file
 - locations of cleaning feature extraction scripts for various models
-- training parameters/hyperparameters for various model
+- training parameters/hyperparameters for various models
-- metrics on which to pick best model
+- the metric on which to pick best model, etc.

 The framework then runs experiments using ML Flow on various models using the supplied specs by
-- applying the relevant data cleaning and feature engineering to each model and
+- applying the chosen data cleaning and feature engineering pipelines to each model and
 - training/cross-validating the various models and using their respective functions and hyperparameters.
 At the end of all the runs, it picks the best model which can served through a REST API endpoint at the user's discretion.